Adam-Moujar/UltraLearning/notes.md

 ### Crutch Method to Start Focus

 Given these 2 reasons people procrastinate, There's a method to stop procrastination and start on a task.
-A lot of procrastination is unconcious, or given excuses by us.
+A lot of procrastination is unconcious, or excused by us.
 "We are taking a break" or "I'm having fun while I can" So the first step of learning to stop procrastination is to simply recognise it.

 This will actually be something familiar if you read a lot of books on meditation.
 When meditating, one of the skills you learn